It's that season again! No, I'm not talking about the High Holy Days, Halloween, or Thanksgiving... It tenure-track faculty application time!

 First, a disclaimer about what this post isn't:

-1. An introduction to git - if you're not familiar with it, maybe this can be your motivation to learn!
+- if you're not familiar with it, maybe this can be your motivation to learn!
 It's worth it!
-And there are a ton of good resources about it online already.
+And there are a ton of good resources about it online already. - An introduction to \(\LaTeX\) - frankly, you wouldn't want me to try to teach it,

-3. Advice on how to apply for academic positions or what to put in your cover letter / CV / research statement etc. I haven't landed an academic job yet, so you wouldn't want to trust my advice on this anyway.
+, but you'll want to look up install instructions for your own OS. - Advice on how to apply for academic positions or what to put in your cover letter / CV / research statement etc. I haven't landed an academic job yet, so you wouldn't want to trust my advice on this anyway.

 Generic files with placeholders